 To the contrary, you cannot “fail” with a blog.
 Even if you don’t like what you wrote after some time, you can always just remove it.

 BTW this blog is also a profitable side project in itself.
-Revenue is generated from sponsorship ads and Digital Ocean affiliate programs but that’s a story for another blog post.
+Revenue is generated from sponsorship ads and Hetzner Cloud affiliate programs but that’s a story for another blog post.